welcome to the clifton hotel

 In 2017, new owners - Matt and Karen Frye - came with a vision to restore the hotel to its original beauty while providing amenities that make each room or suite feel like home.

 The hotel also boasts a beautiful courtyard, a common area for snacking and relaxing, and a full-service bar.
 The bar is reminiscent of an old western tavern with an ornate bar-back, built in Silver City, NM, in 1904.

 The Clifton Hotel is on the National Register of Historic Places.

-For tourist information, please visit the Clifton website.
+For tourist information, please visit the Greenlee County Tourism Website.